raspberrypilearning/motor-robot-buggy-scratch/en/step_1.md

 ## Introduction

-In this project you will learn how to wire and control button motors as electronic outputs, using a simple motor controller and a Raspberry Pi 4 running the latest version of Scratch.
+In this project you will learn how to wire and control button motors as electronic outputs, using a simple motor controller and a Raspberry Pi 4 that runs the latest version of Scratch.
-You will make a robot buggy and write different Scratch programs to control your robot buggy in different ways.
+You'll make a robot buggy and write Scratch programs to control your robot buggy in different ways.

 This projects follows on from the **LEDs, buzzers, and Scratch games** _outputs_ and **Button switches, Scratch 3, and Raspberry Pi 4** _inputs_ physical computing project, which both use Scratch 3 and a Raspberry Pi 4.